Neighbours theme song a Sound of Australia

 The institution holds every episode that was ever produced on analog tape, from episode one to 7230, along with later shows shot in a digital format.

-The videotapes have been catalogued and are set to be digitised so they can be preserved indefinitely.
+The videotapes have been catalogued and will be digitised so they can be preserved indefinitely.

 The Sounds of Australia list for 2022 also includes another well-known earworm, 1977’s Stayin’ Alive by The Bee Gees, while the late Sister Janet Mead is remembered with her pop-rock version of The Lord’s Prayer.

-The song, recorded in 1973, was a surprise hit, climbing music charts worldwide and becoming the first Australian song to sell one million records in the United States.
+The song, recorded in 1973, was a surprise hit, climbing music charts worldwide and becoming the first Australian song to sell one million records in the US.

 There are more political additions too, with Julia Gillard’s misogyny speech from 2012 making the list, alongside about 17 hours of Radio Redfern broadcasts from Australia Day 1988.

-The National Film and Sound Archive includes more than 300,000 audio items, but much of it is stored only on audio tapes, which degrade over time.
+The National Film and Sound Archive includes more than 300,000 audio items.
+Much of it is stored only on audio tapes, which degrade over time.

 The tape collection will likely be unusable by 2025, and the archive has called for donations to help it digitise items before that deadline.